Table of Contents

 Adélie Linux puts stability first.
 Package versions are chosen from upstream stability guarantees, and are LTS releases where possible.
 Security patches are prioritised over feature releases.
 Adélie Linux has a predictable release schedule, with new major releases every 18 months, and minor releases provided for three years after each new major release.
 There are three "release channels" for Adélie: "stable", "current", and "dev".
 A "stable" channel is provided for each major version that will update your computer to each new minor release automatically.
 The "current" channel will also automatically upgrade your computer to each new major version as it is released.
 The "dev" channel provides a "rolling" style distribution, similar to Fedora Rawhide or Debian sid.

-Now let's brief go over some of the essentials of day-to-day administration of an Adélie Linux system.
+Now let's briefly go over some of the essentials of day-to-day administration of an Adélie Linux system.
 These will be covered with more depth in later chapters.

 The default interactive shell in the Adélie Linux system is the Z shell (zsh).
 This shell has many unique and powerful features, but by default, it works very similar to the widely-used Bash shell.
 When you start your shell, you will be greeted with a prompt similar to: